 Corn future and spot prices have dropped to their lowest levels in six years.
-The government has facilitated the liquidation of temporary reserve stocks with various producer support and processor support programs.
-This new trend is going to change the dynamic of China's feed markets.
+The government has facilitated the liquidation of temporary reserve stocks with various producer and processor support programs, transforming the market dynamics of China's feed complex.

 Since late September 2016, milling-grade wheat prices have surged 10 to 12 percent in middle and southern China.
-MY 2016/17 China wheat production is forecast to fall about 1.34 million tons, or 1.03 percent, on lower yields.
-Exuberant State Grain Administration market interventions have contributed to greater scarcity in the market for milling-quality wheat.
-Milling grade wheat prices have exceeded the RMB 2,500 per ton (\$9.98 per bushel) offering a valuable arbitrage opportunity for global wheat exporters.
+MY 2016/17 China wheat production is forecast at 128.9 million tons, or 1.03 percent lower than the previous year on declining yields.
+Recent State Grain Administration market interventions have contributed to greater scarcity in the market for milling-quality wheat.
+Milling grade wheat prices have exceeded RMB 2,500 per ton (nearly \$10.00 per bushel), offering a valuable arbitrage opportunity for global wheat exporters.